bytescout/pdf-co-api-samples/Add Text And Images To PDF/PowerShell/Add Images to Existing PDF/README.md

-## How to add text and images to PDF in PowerShell and PDF.co Web API

-### How to add text and images to PDF in PowerShell

-We made thousands of pre-made source code pieces for easy implementation in your own programming projects.
-PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+## How to add text and images to PDF in PowerShell with PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
 Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
-It can add text and images to PDF in PowerShell.

-Fast application programming interfaces of PDF.co Web API for PowerShell plus the instruction and the code below will help you quickly learn how to add text and images to PDF.
-In your PowerShell project or application you may simply copy & paste the code and then run your app!
-Use of PDF.co Web API in PowerShell is also explained in the documentation included along with the product.

-ByteScout free trial version is available for download from our website.
-It includes all these programming tutorials along with source code samples.

 ## REQUEST FREE TECH SUPPORT